Megalosaurus: Species named in the 20th century

 In 1985, Zhao Xijin named two Megalosaurus species found in Tibet.
 He had earlier mentioned these species in an unpublished dissertation of 1983, implying they initially were invalid nomina ex dissertatione.
 However, his 1985 publication did not contain descriptions so the names are still nomina nuda.
-The first species was Megalosaurus dapukaensis, named for the Dapuka Group.
+The first species was Megalosaurus "dapukaensis", named for the Dapuka Group.
 It was, in the second edition of The Dinosauria, by mistake spelled as Megalosaurus cachuensis.
-The second species was Megalosaurus tibetensis.
+The second species was Megalosaurus "tibetensis".
 In 1987/1988, Monique Vianey-Liaud renamed Massospondylus rawesi (Lydekker, 1890), based on specimen NHMUK R4190, a tooth from the Maastrichtian of India, into Megalosaurus rawesi.
 This is a nomen dubium, a possible member of the Abelisauridae.
 In 1988, Gregory S. Paul renamed Torvosaurus tanneri Galton & Jensen 1979 into Megalosaurus tanneri.
 The change has found no acceptance.
 In 1973, Anatoly Konstantinovich Rozhdestvensky had renamed Poekilopleuron schmidti Kiprijanow 1883 into a Megalosaurus sp.
 However, as it is formally impossible to change a named species into an unnamed one, George Olshevsky in 1991 used the new combination Megalosaurus schmidti.
 It is a chimaera.
 In 1993, Ernst Probst and Raymund Windolf by mistake renamed Plateosaurus ornatus Huene 1905 into Megalosaurus ornatus by mentioning the latter name in a species list.
 This can be seen as a nomen vanum.
 The same publication listed the ichnospecies Megalosauropus teutonicus Kaever & Lapparent 1974 as a Megalosaurus teutonicus.
 In 1997, Windolf renamed Saurocephalus monasterii Münster 1846, based on a tooth found near Hannover, into Megalosaurus monasterii.
 It is a nomen dubium, an indeterminate member of the Theropoda.
-In 1998, Peter Malcolm Galton renamed Zanclodon cambrensis Newton 1899, based on a left lower jaw, specimen BGS 6532 found at Bridgend, into ?Megalosaurus cambrensis because it was not a basal sauropodomorph.
+In 1990, Ralph Molnar renamed "Zanclodon" cambrensis Newton 1899, based on a left lower jaw, specimen BGS 6532 found at Bridgend, Wales, United Kingdom, into ?Megalosaurus cambrensis, which was later followed by Peter Galton in 1998.
 It is a senior synonym of Gressylosaurus cambrensis Olshevsky 1991.
 The specific name refers to Cambria, the Latin name of Wales.
-It probably represents a member of the Coelophysoidea, or some other predatory archosaur.
+It was suggested to probably represents a member of the Coelophysoidea, or some other predatory archosaur.
+In 2025, it was formally described as Newtonsaurus cambrensis, in a study that demonstrated unambiguously that it was a relatively primitive theropod dinosaur, a possibly coelophysoid member of Neotheropoda outside of Averostra.

 Species list

-The complex naming history can be summarised in a formal species list.
+The complex naming history can be summarized in a formal species list.
 The naming authors are directly mentioned behind the name.
 If the name has been changed, they are placed in parentheses and the authors of the changed name are mentioned behind them.
 The list also indicates whether a name has been insufficiently described (nomen nudum), is not taxonomically identifiable at the generic level (nomen dubium), or fallen out of use (nomen oblitum).
 Reclassifications under a different genus are mentioned behind the "=" sign; if the reclassification is today considered valid, it is listed under Reassigned species.